 Ethics Counsel advises only on the inquiring lawyer's own prospective conduct.
 Inquiries are confidential unless the inquiring lawyer requests disclosure or a court orders disclosure.
 The Ethics Hotline does not address professionalism matters, legal issues, or past conduct, nor does it provide an opinion or advice about the conduct of anyone other than the inquiring lawyer.
 Ethics Counsel does not provide advice via email and cannot convey advice through a paralegal or other assistant.

-When Ethics Counsel is unavailable, calls are handled by the members of the Committee on the Rules of Professional Conduct (Ethics Committee).
-The Ethics Committee is composed of approximately thirty volunteer lawyers and judges.
+When Ethics Counsel is unavailable, calls are handled by the members of the Ethics Advisory Group.
+The Ethics Advisory Group is composed of volunteer lawyers and judges.
 Judges do not field ethics calls.

 Ethics Hotline Number: 602.340.7284